TRUTHS LOST IN LAODICEA

 As a result, many of God's people for the best part of a century have been oblivious to the fact that the Laodicea message specifically applies to them.
 Since HWA's death, subsequent Church leaders, employing a variety of narratives, have continued to deny that the final Church era message applies to their teachings and practices.
 Consequently, the severe rebuke God is giving them is not being taken to heart.
 This may well prove to be catastrophic.

 This autocratic form of government sees the person at the top as the sole conduit of God's teachings to the Church.
 In previous eras however, it was understood that God works with and teaches Christians on an individual basis, just like human parents do with their children.
+As any serious student of Scripture knows, God does not filter the teachings of the Bible through one man, or even a group of men at the head of the Church.

 3) God's people in the Philadelphia era, though often likely to suffer persecution, were far more dedicated to keeping God's Sabbath day holy than most Church members are today.
 If we look at the quotes from Henri Misson and George Carlow from the 1600's and 1700's, as shown in the article "THE TRUE CHURCH ERAS", we see at that time a "Nehemiah" level of dedication (Neh 10:28-31; 13:15-22).
 This is far removed from the casual attitude displayed in our present Laodicea era Churches of God, where the practice of keeping the Sabbath to Biblical standards has been largely abandoned.
 The example set by HWA of doing business on the Sabbath has been instrumental in this decline.

-For example, the seven trumpets of Rev 8 to 11 had been understood as seven major events in history, from the first coming of Christ until His return.
+For example, the seven trumpets of Revelation 8 to 11 were understood as seven major events in history, from the first coming of Christ until His return.
 They were considered to foretell such things as the 70AD destruction of Jerusalem, the fall of pagan Rome, the "Christianisation" of the Roman Empire, the Dark Ages and the Crusades.
+In other words, these prophecies were seen to be a sequence of historical turning points throughout the fifth and sixth millennia, which together with the rest of the Scriptures cover the first 6000 years of God’s dealings with man.

-Please read this very enlightening history of the origin of Futurism:
+For more information, please read this very enlightening history of the origin of Futurism:

 https://www.gospeltruth.net/futurismandthebible.htm